I normally don't post on any forums but without this piece of equipment

 I was contemplating buying a smith machine prior to finding

-the Free-Spotter, and I feel this is so much better, takes up much
+the Free-Spotter, and I feel this is so muchbetter, takes up much

 less room and costs so much less as well.
 I could have bought a leverage